ObjectBoxPC/mediaspinner/README.md

 It takes a folder of media along with a configuration file, and allows for playback through a simple Web page.

+## Requirements

+* Python 3.7
+* TCP port 8000 available on system (can be adjusted by editing the script)

 ## Setup

 ### Media Folder